Job Market Paper

 Returns to Capital for Whom?
 Experimental Evidence from Small Firm Owners and Workers in Ghana. (with Morgan Hardy and Jamie McCasland).
 Revise and resubmit at American Economic Journal: Applied Economics.

-[ Abstract | Working Paper | Development Impact Blog ]
+[ Abstract | Working Paper | Development Impact Blog | NBER Development Economics ]

 We document capital contributions from workers to their employers in a representative sample of small firms.
 We separately conduct a two-sided experiment in a sample of small employers, randomizing cash transfers to firm owners or a randomly selected worker.
 Transfers to either party increase firm profits in equal magnitude.
 Treated owners purchase additional business assets; treated workers purchase business assets that are used in their employing firm and experience wage increases.
 Our findings challenge the assumption of a separation of labor and capital in firms, with widespread implications for measurement and for understanding the nature of firms in our context.